 Top ten things to do in Autumn

-Vintage is in full swing and the anticipation that brings is second to none.
-Events are being organised and the leaves on the trees are beginning to change providing the countryside with the stunning autumnal hues of reds and yellows.
-Mornings are a little crisper and the days are clear, warming us with the sun and just the hint of a gentle breeze.
+The vineyards are bursting with activity as vintage is in full swing, and the anticipation that brings is truly second to none.
+It's a bustling hub of exciting events, with something on every weekend.
+As the leaves start to turn, the countryside is transformed into a breathtaking sheet of stunning autumnal hues of reds and yellows, creating a picture-perfect backdrop for any adventure.
+Mornings are a little crisp, but the days are clear and bright, with the sun gently warming us and just the hint of a gentle breeze in the air.

 Ride the Riesling Trail

-The entire Riesling Trail is 33km long, with optional on-road loops for the more experienced cyclist, and an extension along the Rattler Trail to Riverton if you have unlimited supplies of energy.
-For more detailed information check out our handy guide ‘How to Do the Riesling Trail.’
+For families, a stop at Richardsons Park Playspace and the Little Red Grape Bakery at Sevenhill are non-negotiable.
+This short trip also provides easy access to Tim Adams Wines, Mr Mick Wines, Shut the Gate Wines, everyone’s favourite Good Catholic Girl, and the oldest winery in the area, Sevenhill Cellars.
+The Riesling Trail itself is 33km long, with optional on-road loops for the more experienced cyclist and an extension along the Rattler Trail to Riverton for those with unlimited supplies of energy.
+For more detailed information, check out our handy guide 'How to Do the Riesling Trail.'

 Get your walking shoes on…

-Autumn months are perfect for hiking and you’re spoilt for choice in the Clare Valley.
-No matter if you want a short (1km/40mintue) stroll or prefer a more serious hike (100km/multi-day), stunning views, delicious wines and plenty of space are guaranteed.
-Try out the first two stages of what will be a 6 stage/6 day Clare Valley Wine and Wilderness Trail, set to be completed by Easter 2022.
-The first stages are now open between the Clare Valley Wine, Food and Tourism Centre and Jim Barry Wines, continuing on to Jeanneret Wines.
+Autumn months are perfect to fall in love with hiking, and you’re spoilt for choice in the Clare Valley.
+No matter if you want a short and sweet stroll (1km/40mintue) or prefer a more serious hike (100km/multi-day), stunning views, delicious wines and plenty of space are all but guaranteed.
+Put your best foot forward and embark on the 6-stage/6-day Clare Valley Wine and Wilderness Trail, (stages 4 and 6 are set to be completed in 2023).
+Wander by vineyards overlooking incredible views starting at the Clare Valley Wine, Food and Tourism Centre through to Jim Barry Wines, then continuing on to Jeanneret Wines and beyond.
+To ensure the protection of the beautiful vineyards, we kindly ask that you refrain from walking through them without a guide and please follow biosecurity measures before and after passing through, so we can all continue to enjoy the wonderful wines they produce.

 Further afield there are walks to be found around Burra, Port Wakefield, Blyth and more.
-Please note that some hikes (or sections of hikes) are closed during the fire ban season.
+Just remember that some trails may be closed during the fire ban season, so plan accordingly.

 Enjoy a round of Golf